Luke Howarth: Political career

 Returning to Canberra, Howarth was made Assistant Minister for Community Housing, Homelessness and Community Services.
 After speaking to ABC Radio National in his newly appointed role, Howarth came under fire for trying to "put a positive spin on [homelessness]."
 Howarth claimed that levels of homelessness had been reduced, over a 15 year period, from 8,926 people in 2001 to 8,200 people in 2016 despite a 20% increase in the population.
 The claim was challenged by some, who compared the number of rough sleepers at 6,810 in 2011 (a rate of 3.2 people per 10,000 of population) and risen by 20% to 8,200 (a rate of 3.5 per 10,000) by 2016.
 He was given the role of Assistant Minister for Youth and Employment Services later in that parliament, where he advocated for the Youth Jobs PaTH internship program.

 In the 2022 Australian federal election Howarth won despite a 3.96% swing against him.
 However, as the coalition had lost power, Howarth joined the ranks of the opposition for the first time.
 He was appointed as the Shadow Minister for Defence Industry and the Shadow Minister for Defence Personnel by the new coalition leader, Peter Dutton.
 In this role he has been critical of the government's lack of urgency in developing Australia's defence industry given that Australia faces a geostrategic environment that is 'precarious and dangerous.'

-Howarth is understood to be a member of the National Right faction of the Liberal Party.
+Howarth is understood to have been a member of the National Right faction of the Liberal Party.

+At the 2025 Australian federal election, Howarth was one of sixteen coalition MPs, and one of five Queensland coalition MPs to lose their seats.
+The party suffered a 5.6% swing against Howarth in Petrie, being defeated by Labor's Emma Comer.